For Electrical Products that Export to China

 China RoHS was published in March 2006 and became effective on March 1, 2007 by the Ministry of Industry and Information Technology of China.
 The most recent version was published on July 17, 2016 which expanded the scope from Electronic Information Products (EIP) to Electrical and Electronic Products (EEP).
 The requirement is to use a marking to disclose the presence and location of any of the six identified hazardous substances present in a product.
 Heavy metals such as lead (Pb), cadmium (Cd), and mercury (Hg), as well as brominated flame retardants, phthalates, and chromium, are restricted substances, and only a certain concentration of them is allowed during the manufacture of equipment.
 The six substances are:

 - Polybrominated biphenyls (PBB)

 - Polybrominated diphenyl ethers (PBDE)

-China RoHS does not allow any technology exemptions, unlike Europe’s RoHS directive.
+China RoHS as of 2016 does allow for a few technology exemptions, much like Europe’s RoHS directive.